Rate my experience

 • By age 40: ASFA suggests that you should aim to have around $168,000 in your super balance.

-• By age 50: ASFA suggests you should aim to have around $296,000 in your super balance.
+• By age 50: ASFA suggests that you should aim to have around $296,000 in your super balance.

 • By age 55: ASFA suggests that you should aim to have around $377,000 in your super.

-• By age 60: ASFA suggests you should have around $469,000 in your super balance.
+• By age 60: ASFA suggests that you should have around $469,000 in your super balance.

 • By age 65: As you get closer to retirement, the power of compounding interest works harder for your super balance.
 ASFA suggests you should have around $571,000 in your super balance.